-- We will ask you to return to the office at routine times after your discharge from the hospital.
+- We ask you to return to the office at routine times after your discharge from the hospital.
 You will be seen in our office approximately 2 weeks from the time of surgery for your first post-operative visit.
-You may see Dr. Foran's physician's assistant, Dean Levesque, PA, or Johnna Jaynstein, PA-C on this first visit. - Please bring ALL of the post-operative medications that you are currently taking in a bag so Dr. Foran, Dean, or Johnna can review and adjust them as needed. - All patients are seen in the clinic approximately two weeks and six weeks post-op to evaluate their progress.
+You will see Dr. Foran's physician assistant on this first visit. - Please bring ALL of the post-operative medications that you are currently taking in a bag so Dr. Foran and his team can evaluate your further healing process and adjust them as needed. - All patients are seen in the clinic approximately two weeks and six weeks post-op to evaluate their progress.
 The two-week appointment includes a physical examination, x-rays, and medication check.
-You will likely be seen by Dean or Johnna for the two-week appointment.
+You will likely be seen by the physician assistant for the two-week appointment.
 The six-week appointment includes a physical examination and medication check.
-You will be seen by Dr. Foran, Dean, Johnna, or both.
-Telemedicine visits for the postoperative follow-ups is available if you prefer. - Further follow-up visits will occur at three months (if necessary), one year, three years, five years, and every five years thereafter, or as determined by your surgeon.
+You will be seen by Dr. Foran, the physician assistant, or both.

+Telemedicine visits for the postoperative follow-ups is available for out-of-state patients.

+- Further follow-up visits will occur at three months (if necessary), one year, three years, five years, and every five years thereafter, or as determined by your surgeon.
 It is important to come in for routine evaluations and X-rays, even if you are feeling great.
 The reason is to monitor the implant for any signs of loosening, wear, or early failure that should be addressed. - Should you have the need for more frequent follow-up visits, you may be asked to return at shorter intervals.
-Should you desire to schedule a visit for any reason whatsoever, you are always welcome to do so. - Note: occasionally, patients are sent home from the hospital with oxygen to help improve breathing for a few days or weeks.
+Should you desire to schedule a visit for any reason whatsoever, you are always welcome to do so. - Note: Occasionally, patients are sent home from the hospital with oxygen to help improve breathing for a few days or weeks.
 The decision to put you on oxygen is made by the internal medicine doctors and respiratory therapists at the hospital.
-To stop your home oxygen and to have your oxygen tank picked up by the company, contact the OrthoColorado Hospital's Respiratory Department at 720-321-5431.
+To stop your home oxygen and to have your oxygen tank picked up by the company, contact the OrthoColorado Hospital's Respiratory Department at 720-321-5425.
 They will give further instructions and set up a date and time to pick up the oxygen tank.